ArchipelagoMW/Archipelago/docs/world api.md

     game = "My Game"
 ```

-Next using the rules defined in the above `set_rules` we can test that the chests have the correct access rules.
+Next, using the rules defined in the above `set_rules` we can test that the chests have the correct access rules.

 Example `test_chest_access.py`